 Getting to Naples

 Most travelers go through Naples to get to the Amalfi Coast.
-If you are flying from Europe, there are numerous daily flights directly to Naples airport.
+If you are flying from Europe, there are numerous daily flights to Naples airport.
+There’s now a seasonal nonstop flight from New York/Newark to Naples.
+Read more about it here.

 The closest airport outside of Naples is Rome.
 There are usually many direct flights from the U.S. to Rome, especially during the summer.
 Unless you want to spend time in Rome prior to heading to the beach, we’d suggest taking the Da Vinci Express train from Rome’s Fiumicino Airport to the Roma Termini train station, then hopping on the next Frecciarossa train to Naples or Salerno.
 There’s no need to buy train tickets for either train in advance.
 In fact, we don’t ever purchase our train tickets ahead of time since we don’t know if our flight might be delayed.
 It’s less stressful, and it’s easy to purchase train tickets at the self-service kiosks at the train station.